nervosnetwork/docs/docs/api/mruby.md

 [mruby-ckb](https://github.com/nervosnetwork/mruby-contracts/tree/master/mruby-ckb) provides wrapper functions to interact with CKB.

+To learn more about how to interact with CKB in scripts, please refer [VM Syscalls RFC](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0009-vm-syscalls/0009-vm-syscalls.md).

 ### Debug

 mruby-ckb provides a debug method to print debug messages to CKB: